 This is a great day out for the entire family and will appeal to all ages with the zoo striving to entertain, educate, and help visitors learn about the zoo and its inhabitants.
-There is and interesting and vast array of exhibits.
-Here you will find enclosures and exhibits of mammals, large and small, amphibians, reptiles and birds.
+There is an interesting and vast array of exhibits.
+Here you will find enclosures and exhibits of mammals, large and small, amphibians, reptiles, and birds.

 Everything from elephants to big cats to small tropical frogs and insects.
 Belfast Zoo is guaranteed to entertain and delight the kids and is a great spot to visit for a family day out.

 This popular and bustling square in the heart of Belfast has become a solid tourist attraction over the years.
 Every year hundreds of locals and tourists alike make sure that this is a stop on their itinerary.

 The popular square is characterized by the vast and imposing Belfast City Hall building that dominates the area with its imposing presence.

 After Queen Victoria made Belfast the city in 1888 it was decided that the City Hall was needed to reflect the city’s new status.
 This amazing building was constructed from White Portland stone and designed by Alfred Brumwell Thomas.